 Emphysema increased by 0.58% per 10 years from an initial measure of 3%.
-Researchers found a meaningful connection between the changes of ambient concentration of air pollutants and the progression of Emphysema in the lungs over the period.
+Researchers found a meaningful connection between the changes in the ambient concentration of air pollutants and the progression of Emphysema in the lungs over the period.

 What does that mean:

-The increased percentage of Emphysema over 10 years is associated with the Ozone exposure 3 parts per billion (ppb) higher from the first measure.
+The increased percentage of Emphysema over ten years is associated with the Ozone exposure three parts per billion (ppb) higher from the first measure.

 The amount of Emphysema progression found in the study is equal to 29 pack-year of smoking.
-In other words, if your ambient Ozone level increases 3 ppb over 10 years, that is equivalent to smoking a pack of cigarette daily for 29 years.
-Sounds terrible than smoking!
+In other words, if your ambient Ozone level increases three ppb over ten years, that is equivalent to smoking a pack of cigarettes daily for 29 years.
+It sounds terrible than smoking!

 Ozone is the Culprit:

-Ozone layer on the upper atmosphere saves our planet from deadly radiation from outer space.
-However, when it occurs in our ambient air, also known as ground-level Ozone, is very harmful to our health.
-Usually, it doesn’t occur directly into the air rather than it formed by chemically reacting with the air pollutants Nitrogen Oxides and volatile organic compounds in the presence of sunlight. (source)
+The ozone layer on the upper atmosphere saves our planet from deadly radiation from outer space.
+However, when it occurs in our ambient air, also known as ground-level ozone, it is very harmful to our health.
+Usually, it doesn’t happen directly into the air rather than it formed by chemically reacting with the air pollutants Nitrogen Oxides and volatile organic compounds in the presence of sunlight. (source)

 How to be Safe:

 The Particulate Matter and other air pollutants decrease over time, thanks to EPA policy.
 However, ambient Ozone concentration increases significantly in recent years.
 Avoid Ozone exposure by limit staying outdoors on high Ozone days.
 Check your cities AQI every day.
-Also, you can see AQI of your nearest location from the Live AQI on the right-sidebar column of our website.
-Use Ozone-safe devices in indoors.
+Also, you can see the AQI of your nearest location from the Live AQI on the right-sidebar column of our website.
+Use Ozone-safe devices indoors.
 You can measure your indoor air quality with a monitor.
-Here is a list of best indoor air quality monitor you can bring to your home.
-Check if it can detect Ozone before buy.
+Here is a list of the best air quality monitor you can bring to your home.
+Check if it can detect ozone before buy.